ShaunCurtis/CEC.Blazor/AsyncProgramming.md

 {
     code_Async().ContinueWith(task => {
         dependant_code_Sync;
+    });
     code2_Async().ContinueWith(task => {
             dependant_code2_Sync;
     });
-    });
 }
 ```
 The expanded version shows what's really happening, with code after an await wrapped inside the ContinueWith code block.
-The second await creates a new task that is handed to the task scheduler running the outer Task.
-The TaskScheduler can see the whole picture, so can schedule everything to happen in the right order and keep tabs on which code blocks are working and which have yielded while waiting for external things to happen.
+The second await only gets called after the first Task completes, so the two are unrelated and independant.

-If MethodAsync is called directly from the UI/Web Context, such as responding to a UI event, the tasks will be loaded onto the AppThread through the SynchronisationContext.
-All code will run on this thread.
+If MethodAsync is called directly from the UI/Web Context, such as responding to a UI event, the tasks are loaded onto the Application Thread through the SynchronisationContext.
+All code runs on this thread.

 Now let's take a look at a slightly different implementation: